Our organisation

 Lies Tiedemann (Chair)

-Lies has been closely involved in establishing Grandma’s Soup and brings a strong commitment to its mission of reducing loneliness through intergenerational connection.
-As Chair, she provides strategic leadership and ensures the charity remains focused on delivering public benefit in the UK.
+Lies has been closely involved in establishing Grandma’s Soup Against Loneliness in the UK and brings a strong personal commitment to its mission of reducing loneliness through intergenerational connection.
+As Chair, she provides strategic leadership and ensures the charity remains focused on delivering public benefit.

 Andrea Wigfield

-Andrea is a Professor and leading researcher on loneliness and social isolation, specialising in the wider social determinants and implications of loneliness through research, programme evaluation, and evidence-based policy and practice.
-She is also a Director of the Campaign to End Loneliness.
-Her expertise strengthens the charity’s evidence-led approach.
+Andrea is a leading researcher on loneliness and social isolation, specialising in the wider social and health determinants and implications of loneliness through research, programme evaluation, and evidence-based policy and practice.
+She is founding Director of the Centre for Loneliness Studies (2017–present) at the University of Sheffield, and a Director of the Campaign to End Loneliness.
+Over her career she has led approximately 100 research projects, secured nearly £3 million in research funding, and published over 50 books, chapters, articles, and reports.

 Commercial activities